Dasfiter-S/Arduino/README.md

 Vendbot library Version 1.3.1
 -------------------------------

 TestDriveQTI_V3 code has not changed.
 Added MotorVNH and MotorVNH_Servo.
 MotorVNH tests the motorshield with default values for calibration.
 MotorVNH_Servo calibrates the motors and the servos for simultaneous control.
+Also added Open_CV for VS 2013 express.
+Needs work on the navigation algorithm.

 Vendbot library Version 1.3
 -------------------------------